PROLOGUE :TYLER’S MOVE.

-It seared into his dreams with the intensity of a high powered laser.
-And noise - a painfully loud shriek that rose and fell.
+It seared into his dreams with the intensity of a high powered laser, strobing in time to a painfully loud shriek that rose and fell.
 Tyler went from prone to sitting in a single move.
 He squinted at chipped paint on metal framed beds and bare, shabby, composite walls.
-Sweat trickled down his face, dripped from the end of his nose and a sour smell of body odour clogged his nostrils.
-Someone should complain to engineering, the heat in here...
-He snapped fully awake as it hit him: The Alarm was sounding.
+Sweat trickled down his face, dripped from the end of his nose.
+There was a sour smell of body odour.
+Someone should complain to maintenance, the heat in here...
+He snapped fully awake as it hit him.
+The Alarm was sounding.

-Riva was there waiting.
+Movement in the other bunks along with oaths and groans galvanised him to action.
+Quickly he pushed aside the thin bed cover and reached for his jumpsuit.
+The outfit fought him, sticking to his damp body.
+He was still adjusting it as he reached the hatch, well ahead of everyone else, and pulled it open.
+Riva was already waiting outside.
 Her luxurious black hair stuck to her skin in small damp ebony curls.
 She looked hot and tired, jumpsuit creased, dark smudges under her eyes.
-She looked like she hadn't slept for a month, but there wasn’t a man on board who wouldn’t have stopped work to watch her walk past.
+She looked like she hadn't slept for a month but there wasn’t a man on board who wouldn’t have stopped work to watch her walk past.
 Tyler thought she looked more beautiful than the day they married.

-Captain Tenaka stood on the bridge of the Windfall.
-Cropped steel grey hair above a face comprised of flat planes and sharp angles.
-Through large forward observation windows he watched their objective grow.
-He leant forward gripping the back of his command couch.
-There wasn’t anything to shed light on the enigmatic object so far from the nearest stars.
-All Tenaka could see was a ragged rectangle slowly morphing into a distorted octagon and back again; dark against the cold luminescence of the Spartica Nebula.
+Captain Tenaka watched their objective grow through large forward observation windows.
+Cropped steel grey hair, a face composed of flat planes and sharp angles; he leant forward gripping the back of his command chair.
+There was nothing to shed light on the enigmatic object so far from the nearest stars.
+All Tenaka could see was a ragged rectangle slowly morphing into a distorted octagon and back again, dark against the cold luminescence of the Spartica Nebula.

-“It’s pretty exotic, Captain,” Yuric, the first officer replied.
-“Carbon allotropes and ceramic alloy combinations I’ve never seen before.
-Other materials we can’t even hazard a guess at from here.”
+'It’s pretty exotic, Captain,' the first officer replied.
+'Carbon allotropes and ceramic alloy combinations I’ve never seen before.
+Other materials we can’t even hazard a guess at from here.'
 He grinned.
-“We’ve made our bonus this trip, that’s for sure.”
+'We’ve made our bonus this trip, that’s for sure.'

 Ice!
-Water and gases.Could they be from a life support system?
-Teneka’s heart pumped faster, “What’s our status?”
+Water and gasses from a life support system perhaps?
+Teneka’s heart pumped faster, 'What’s our status?'

-The first officer looked up from the glowing displays arrayed around him, “Ten minutes until we match velocity.
+The first officer looked up from his instruments, 'Ten minutes until we match velocity.
 I've got the RT's prepped and ready to go.
-Boarding crews are suiting up.”
+Boarding crews are suiting up.'

-The Captain looked at Yuric and then around the bridge: a no frills workspace jammed with view screens, readouts and a dozen command crew in low seats.
+The Captain looked at Yuric and then around the bridge of the Windfall: a no-frills workspace jammed with view screens, read outs and a dozen command crew in low seats.
 They looked at him expectantly.
-He nodded, a movement so slight they might have missed it- had they not been so focused.
+He nodded, a movement so slight they might have missed it had they not been so focused.

-Tyler looked up from the final checks on Riva’s suit and met a hard stare.
+Looking up from the final checks on Riva’s suit Tyler met a hard stare.
 Dense black eyebrows formed a sharp "V" over a nose that had been hammered into new configurations many times.
 Baker... no, Broker, the Captain of Recon Four.
-Broker’s systems engineer, a thin haggard looking man, fussed with his team leader's spacesuit.
+A thin haggard looking man, Broker’s systems engineer, was fussing with his team leader's spacesuit.

 Broker was still staring at Tyler.
 He was half dressed for EVA.
 His powerful torso looked small jutting from the large armoured legs of the suit.